-Although local City affordable housing funds were available, no direct expenditures occurred during the program year.
-Program delivery of the Housing Rehabilitation Loan program was impacted due to the pandemic, and the new major construction project, Kiku Crossing was delayed.
-A Disposition, Development and Loan Agreement was executed for Kiku Crossing in August 2020 which committed \$7.5 Million from various City funding sources, including the HOME program income that the City has collected.
-Funds were scheduled to be disbursed in the 2021 - 2022 program year.
+Local City affordable housing funds were used for the construction of the Kiku Crossing affordable housing development.
+Construction broke ground in March 2022 which committed \$7.5 Million from various City funding sources, including the HOME program income that the City has collected.
+Funds continue to be dispersed for the project.
+Construction continued throughout the FY 2022-23 program year.